 Special cookie molds bought in Singapore at a Malay market - they make an indentation.

+Make sure dough is floured on both sides so it won't stick to the mold and won't stick on the baking pan.
 Ready for the oven.
 Don't worry about tidying the shape of the pineapple.
 They will firm up after baking and will be easy to shape again after it's baked and cooled for a minute.

 Out of the oven.